nickzoic/nick.zoic.org/art/3d-printed-ukulele-bridge-saddle-pla/index.md

 # Background: Saddles, Intonation, Compensation

 The [saddle](https://www.soundpure.com/a/expert-advice/guitars/parts-of-an-acoustic-guitar/)
-is the small bar which the strings run over down at the body of a guitar, ukulele or similar fretted stringed instrument.
+is the small bar which the strings run over down on the body of a guitar, ukulele or similar fretted stringed instrument.
 It transmits the vibrations of the strings to the body of the instrument.
 The saddle is generally made of plastic, bone or very hard wood.

-When you push a string against a [fret](https://en.wikipedia.org/wiki/Fret), the distance between the fret and the saddle changes the note, but it's not perfectly linear and also you're increasing the tension slightly, which changes the note slightly.
+When you push a string against a [fret](https://en.wikipedia.org/wiki/Fret), the distance between the fret and the saddle determines the note.
+Making the string half as long should double the frequency which means a note one octave higher, but it's not a perfectly linear relationship because of string diameter, density and tension.
-The amount by which its off is known as the instrument's [intonation](https://en.wikipedia.org/wiki/Intonation_%28music%29)
+The amount by which its off is known as the instrument's [intonation](https://en.wikipedia.org/wiki/Intonation_%28music%29) and it's never quite perfect on all frets of all strings all the time.

 Thankfully, most people are only sensitive to pitch errors above about [6 cents](https://en.wikipedia.org/wiki/Cent_%28music%29#Human_perception) (6% of a semitone, basically) so we don't have to get it utterly precise to sound good.

-To a first approximation, for a typical acoustic guitar, you can compensate by moving the saddle back a millimeter or so from where you might expect, and angling it slightly to make the bass strings a smidge longer again to give them slightly more compensation.
+To a first approximation, for a typical acoustic guitar, you can improve the intonation by moving the saddle back a millimeter or so from where you might expect from the scale length, and angling it slightly to make the bass strings a smidge longer again.
+This process is called Compensation.

 For more precision, you need a
 [Compensation Calculator](https://www.liutaiomottola.com/formulae/compensation.htm)